MarkusAugust/RustBrother/README.md

 # RustBrother

+⚠️ WARNING: THIS IS FIRST AND FOREMOST A PERSONAL TOOL, AND STILL UNDER DEVELOPMENT ⚠️

+⚠️ MAY NOT WORK AS EXPECTED ⚠️

-*"In the shadows of your codebase, unused CSS lurks like corruption in the Forbidden Lands.
+_"In the shadows of your codebase, unused CSS lurks like corruption in the Forbidden Lands.
 But darker forces also dwell within - complex patterns that defy analysis and maintainability.
-RustBrother hunts down these remnants AND the dark sorcery that breeds them, cleansing your stylesheets with the methodical precision of Zygofer's enforcers."*
+RustBrother hunts down these remnants AND the dark sorcery that breeds them, cleansing your stylesheets with the methodical precision of Zygofer's enforcers."_

 A fast CLI tool that finds unused CSS in your React components **and detects complex patterns that harm maintainability**.
 Clean up your stylesheets by identifying classes, custom properties, and dark sorcery patterns that corrupt your codebase.